Here are some personal favourite tree and shrub books found over years of looking.

 1.1 A Natural History of Trees of Eastern and Central North America, by Donald Culross Peattie, 1991.

 This book is not a cut-and-dried reference.
 Yes it provides a description of each tree, its range, its preferred habitat, and its historical use by Native Americans and European settlers.
 There are occasional line drawings only, no photos.
 But the author is a poet at heart, and it is his lyrical renderings of the essence and character of each tree that makes this book a classic and a pleasure to read.
 It is now out of print, but available used on Amazon.
+An abridged version of his combined Eastern/Central and Western natural histories is in reprint.

 1.2 The Tree Identification Book, by George W. Symonds, 1973.